kevingill1966/openapp_indivo_adminsite/README.rst

     pip install openapp_indivo_adminsite

-You need to create a separate settings file for the admin site, in the indivo_server directory.
+You need to create a separate settings file, for the admin site, in the indivo_server directory.
 This settings file is intended only to run the admin site.
 Call this file settings_admin.py.
 Include the following code::